Venkateswara Temple, Tirumala: Temple legend

-During Dvapara Yuga, Adisesha resided on earth as Seshachalam Hills after losing a contest with Vayu.
+During Dvapara Yuga, Adishesha resided on earth as Seshachalam Hills after losing a contest with Vayu.
 According to Puranas, Tirumala is regarded as Adivaraha Kshetra.
 After killing Hiranyaksha, Adivaraha resided on this hill.
 Venkatachala Mahatyam is the widely accepted legend over Tirumala Temple.

 During Kali Yuga, Narada advised some sages who were performing yagna to decide who could be given the fruits of yagna among Trimurtis (Brahma, Vishnu and Shiva).
 Bhrigu was sent to test the Trinity.
 The sage who had an extra eye in the sole of his foot visited Brahma and Shiva and went unnoticed in both these locations.
 He cursed Brahma to be not worshipped and Shiva to be worshipped as a lingam.
 At last he visited Vishnu and the lord acts as if he had not noticed Bhrigu.
 Getting angered by this act, sage Bhrigu kicked Vishnu in the chest, to which Vishnu did not react and instead apologised to the Sage by massaging his feet.
 During this act, he squashed the extra eye that was present in the sole of Bhrigu's foot.
 However Lakshmi finds it as an insult since Vishnu's chest was considered as Lakshmi's residence (vakshasthala) and Bhrigu kicked it which indirectly insulted Lakshmi.
 She then left Vaikuntha and came to Earth to Kolhapur and started meditating.